julelies/riddle/README.md

 To solve the riddle, you have to rotate a globe which changes the colour of the torches in the room.
 It has to match up with the dragon head mounted on the wall.

-Made on MacOS Mojave for Oculus Rift in Unity 2019.1.f141 with SteamVR and Visual Studio, published via Steam
+Made on MacOS Catalina V10.15 for Oculus Rift in Unity 2019.1.f141 with SteamVR v22.0 and Visual Studio Code Version: 1.40.0, published via Steam

 ## Progress